eallion/mastodon-embed-timeline/README.md

 By default it will show a timeline with 20 posts from the instance [mastodon.social](https://mastodon.social/public/local)

-ℹ️ If you are trying to initialize the script before `mastodon-timeline.js` is loaded, you will probably get such an error: "_MastodonTimeline is not defined_".
+ℹ️ If you are trying to initialize the script before `mastodon-timeline.min.js` is loaded, you will probably get such an error: "_MastodonTimeline is not defined_".
 To fix that initialize the script by running:

 ```js
 window.addEventListener("load", () => {
   const myTimeline = new MastodonTimeline();
 });
 ```

+The next step is to configure the options/values of your timeline according to the type you need.
+There are three types, **Local**, **Profile** and **Hashtag**:

 #### Local timeline